hzeller/beagleg/README.md

       -P                        : Verbose: Print motor commands (Default: off).
       -S                        : Synchronous: don't queue (Default: off).
       -R                        : Repeat file forever.
-All comma separated axis values are in the sequence X,Y,Z,E,A,B,C You can either specify --port <port> to listen for commands or give a filename
+    All comma separated axis numerical values are in the sequence X,Y,Z,E,A,B,C You can either specify --port <port> to listen for commands or give a filename

-The G-Code understands axes X, Y, Z, E, A, B, C and maps them to stepper channels [0..6], which can be changed with the `--motor-output-mapping` flag.
-This flag maps the logical axis (such as 'Y') to a physical location on the cape - the position in the string represents the position of the connector.
+The G-Code understands axes X, Y, Z, E, A, B, C and maps them to stepper channels [0..6], which can be changed with the `--axis-mapping` flag.
+This flag maps the logical axis (such as 'Y') to a physical connector location on the cape - the position in the string represents the position of the connector.

 ### Examples

-    sudo ./send-gcode -f 10 -m 1000 -R myfile.gcode
+    sudo ./machine-control -f 10 -m 1000 -R myfile.gcode

 Output the file `myfile.gcode` in 10x the original speed, with a feedrate capped at 1000mm/s.
 Repeat this file forever (say you want to stress-test).

-    sudo ./send-gcode --port 4444
+    sudo ./machine-control --port 4444

 Listen on TCP port 4444 for incoming connections and execute G-Codes over this line.
 So you could use `telnet beaglebone-hostname 4444` to have an interactive